openmindlab/lite-log.js/README.md

 ShoppingCartLogger.log('Debug here!');
 // => no output!
 ```
-As you can see, the `init()` method accepts a boolean value. if you need to mute your loggers, you will just need to pass a `false` value.
+As you can see, the `Log()` instance accepts a boolean value as a second argument.
+If you need to mute your loggers, you will just need to pass a `false` value.

 #### [Mute a logger (more advanced usage)](#mute-a-logger-more-advanced-usage)
 ```js